 - Capitalize on the development of the properties underlying our mineral interests to grow our distributions.
 Our initial assets consisted of mineral interests in the Permian Basin in West Texas.
 We expect the production from our mineral interest will increase as Diamondback and our other operators continue to actively drill and develop our acreage.
 We expect to capitalize on this development, cost-free to us, and believe the resulting increase in our aggregate royalty payments will enable us to grow our distributions. - Leverage our relationship with Diamondback to participate with it in acquisitions of mineral or other interests in producing properties from third parties and to increase the size and scope of our potential third-party acquisition targets.
 We intend to make opportunistic acquisitions of mineral interests that have substantial oil-weighted resource potential and organic growth potential.
 Diamondback was formed in part to acquire and develop oil and natural gas properties, some of which will likely meet our acquisition criteria.
 In addition, Diamondback's executives have long histories of evaluating, pursuing and consummating oil and natural gas property acquisitions in North America.
 Through our relationships with Diamondback and its affiliates, we have access to their significant pool of management talent and industry relationships, which we believe provide us with a competitive advantage in pursuing potential third-party acquisition opportunities.
-We may have additional opportunities to work jointly with Diamondback to pursue certain acquisitions of mineral or other interests in oil and natural gas properties and Diamondback would acquire the remaining working and revenue interests in such properties.
+We may have additional opportunities to work jointly with Diamondback to pursue certain acquisitions of mineral or other interests in oil and natural gas properties from third parties.
+For example, we and Diamondback may jointly pursue an acquisition where we would acquire mineral or other interests in properties and Diamondback would acquire the remaining working and revenue interests in such properties.
 We believe this arrangement may give us access to third-party acquisition opportunities that we would not otherwise be in a position to pursue. - Seek to acquire from Diamondback, from time to time, mineral or other interests in producing oil and natural gas properties that meet our acquisition criteria.
 We may have additional opportunities to acquire mineral or other interests in producing oil and natural gas properties directly from Diamondback or third parties from time to time in the future.
 We believe Diamondback may be incentivized to sell properties to us, as doing so may enhance Diamondback's economic returns by monetizing long-lived producing properties while potentially retaining a portion of the resulting cash flow through distributions on Diamondback's limited partner interests in us.
 However, none of Diamondback or any of its affiliates is contractually obligated to offer or sell interests in any properties to us.